AGILAB Video Tutorial Guide

 Suggested narration:

 This is AGILAB in one path.
 In PROJECT, I select the app and keep its context.
 In ORCHESTRATE, AGILAB packages and runs the workflow without ad-hoc shell glue.
-In PIPELINE, the same execution becomes inspectable and replayable.
+Then I check the fresh output files.
 In ANALYSIS, the workflow ends on visible evidence, not just logs.
 The point is not another generic DAG.
 The point is one app, one controlled path, from setup to result.

 Suggested click path: